-- Buying the Textbook: You may buy the textbook (you pick the format) at a university bookstore, directly from Pearson, or on purdue.amazon.com. - Type and save all of your writing assignments on a separate document (such as a Word Document, backed up on your Purdue Career Account).
+- Buying the Textbook: You may buy the textbook (you pick the format) at a university bookstore, or directly from Pearson. - Type and save all of your writing assignments on a separate document (such as a Word Document, backed up on your Purdue Career Account).
 Why?
 Webpages on BBL automatically reset every 60 min, even if you're still typing and have not submitted yet (which means that you would lose your work).